 As you begin your journey here at Albany Tech, know that the faculty, staff and administration are all here to serve you.
-Should you have any concerns or suggestions on how we may better serve you, please contact the appropriate administrator in that division:

-Instruction (includes Learning Support classes and Adult Education services), Student Affairs (includes Financial Aid, Admissions, Registrar, Assessment/Testing, Retention, Special Populations, and Career Services), Administrative Services (Business Office and and abilities.
+Should you have any concerns or suggestions on how we may better serve you, please contact the appropriate administrator in that division: Instruction (includes Learning Support classes and Adult Education services), Student Affairs (includes Financial Aid, Admissions, Registrar, Assessment/Testing, Retention, Special Populations, and Career Services), Administrative Services (Business Office and Bookstore), and the Center for Business Solutions (includes Lean Six Sigma, Business Logistics Management, Project Management, and Continuing Education classes).

+Additionally, Albany Tech offers an Academic Advisement Center.
+Through this center, you can receive oneon-one assistance with understanding your placement into diploma and degree programs, which will provide you with an optimal balance of your aspirations and abilities.
 I encourage you to utilize this resource and take advantage of the services offered to help you get to your ultimate goal - graduation.

-Bookstore), and the Center for Business Solutions (includes Lean Six Sigma, Business Logistics Management, Project Management, Operations Management, and Continuing Education classes).

-Additionally, Albany Tech offers an Academic Advisement Center.
-Through this center, you can receive oneon-one assistance with understanding your placement into diploma and degree programs, which will provide you with an optimal balance of your aspirations